tgstation/tgstation/.github/AUTODOC_GUIDE.md

 gain understanding of the /tg/station codebase structure and api reference.

 ## Documenting code on /tg/station
-We use block comments to document procs and classes, and we use three `///` comments when documenting individual variables.
+We use block comments to document procs and classes, and we use `///` line comments when documenting individual variables.

 It is required that all new code be covered with DMdoc code, according to the [Requirements](#Required)